mustaphaibnel/ci-cd-node-app-calculator/README.md

 - `APM_SERVER_URL`: URL of the APM Server.
 ## GitHub Actions Integration
 To trigger this Jenkins pipeline through GitHub Actions, you need to set up a GitHub Actions workflow.
 The workflow should include steps to invoke the Jenkins pipeline whenever code is pushed to the specified branch or when a pull request is made.

+## Contributing

+Contributions are welcome!
+Feel free to create issues or submit pull requests if you have suggestions or enhancements.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.